Faetu/Faetu.github.io/_posts/2024-08-11-blockroom.md

 ### 2.1 Domain

-The username is known form the previous question.
+The username is known from the previous question.
 And also the domain!
 As can be seen on the screenshot of the previous question, the domain is the `WORKGROUP` right before the username.

 ### 2.2 NTLM Server Challenge